 Financial incentives and resource empowerment, which are proposed in the "Sustainable Agriculture Synergy" strategy, are consistent with findings from other studies that highlight the importance of addressing financial constraints and ensuring access to necessary resources as key factors in the adoption of conservation agriculture practices.
 The promotion of strong policies is a common theme in the "Sustainable Agriculture Synergy" strategy and resonates with studies emphasizing the need for supportive regulatory frameworks and policies to encourage the adoption of sustainable agricultural practices.
-Improving welfare through economic better as suggested the markets.
-"Harnessing Prosperity in Rural Hubs" strategy, aligns with the understanding that addressing market concerns and profitability ensuring are crucial components in convincing farmers to adopt conservation agriculture practices.
+Improving economic welfare through better markets, as suggested in the "Harnessing Prosperity in Rural Hubs" strategy, aligns with the understanding that addressing market concerns and ensuring profitability are crucial components in convincing farmers to adopt conservation agriculture practices.
 While the research findings offer valuable insights into strategies for increasing the adoption of conservation agriculture, it is essential to acknowledge that the success of these strategies may vary across different contexts.
-Factors such as local agroecological conditions. socioeconomic dynamics, and institutional support can influence the effectiveness of these approaches in promoting conservation agriculture [9].

-The strategies outlined in the research findings resonate with the broader body of literature on promoting sustainable agricultural practices. of emphasizing the importance education, awareness-building, partnership, policy support, economic incentives.
+Factors such as local agroecological conditions, socioeconomic dynamics, and institutional support can influence the effectiveness of these approaches in promoting conservation agriculture (Dumanski, 2006).
+The strategies outlined in the research findings resonate with the broader body of literature on promoting sustainable agricultural practices, emphasizing the importance of education, awareness-building, partnership, policy support, and economic incentives.
 By aligning these findings with existing research, these strategies provide a comprehensive framework for addressing these challenges and promoting the adoption of conservation agriculture practices among farmers.
 However, further research and on-the-ground implementation will be necessary to refine and tailor these strategies to diverse agricultural landscapes and farming communities.